STAMP-project/pitest-descartes/src/docgen/docs/how-to.md

 # How to...?

-This file contains configuration snippets for Maven and Gradle using different configurations.
+This file contains configuration snippets for Maven and Gradle using different settings.

 ## Maven